 With Mt.
-Kinabalu climb, you will need to secure a slot for Laban Rata or Pendant Hut accommodation at least a month or two before the scheduled climb, especially during the climb peak season from April to June.
+Kinabalu overnight climb, you will have to secure a slot for Laban Rata or Pendant Hut accommodation at least a month or two before the scheduled climb, especially during the climb peak season from April to June.
 Unless you want to day-trek to the summit, which is a cheaper option, but with the required cut off time—you have to hike fast.

 Our guide was Rahim, he kept reminding us to take shorter rest periods to make sure that we get on time to join the walk the torq activity.
 If we missed the training at 4pm, we cannot take the via ferrata the next day.
 We were joined by two Taiwanese mother and daughter.

 One of our climb buddies was not satisfied with our packed lunch because it was only sandwich with a banana, drumstick chicken and a hard boiled egg.
 There was no rice of which we were used to in every Filipino meal.
 It was fine with me though because a heavy lunch might upset my stomach during a long hike.
-The great thing was that – after our via ferrata training around 6pm, we had a fantastic buffet dinner at Laban Rata Restuarant—the best meal so far while staying in KK.
+The great thing was that, after our via ferrata training around 6pm we had a fantastic buffet dinner at Laban Rata Restuarant—the best meal so far while staying in KK.

 Mountains are my source of inspiration.
 It motivates me to stay fit so I can enjoy the trail, the experience, the rewarding view at the top despite the arduous steep terrains and other obstacles such the muddy grounds, slippery boulders, the breathlessness at the higher altitude and the cold weather.

 I prepared for our Mt.
 Kinabalu climb by running thrice a week in the evenings starting two months before the climb.
-Also, I cut off on my calorie intake by consuming more green veggies and fruits and less meat.
+Also, I did cut off my calorie intake by consuming more green veggies and fruits and less meat.
 With that, I dropped 10 pounds.
 I felt lighter and stronger for the first time during a climb.

-On our way up, it was very inspiring seeing a gray-haired man, about 70 years old judging from his looks, trudging with his trekking pole.
+On our way up, it was very inspiring seeing a gray-haired man, approaching 70 years old judging from his looks, trudging with his trekking pole.
 I wish I can still trek mountains when I’m that old.
 He must have really taken good care of himself.

 Ascent to Laban Rata

 The trail starting from Timpohon Gate was quite friendly at first.
 It got gently steeper with many flights of stairs.
-The stairs are helpful, but for me it can sometimes make the way up more tedious because I have to control my steps or pacing.
+The stairs are helpful, but for me, it can sometimes make the way up more tedious because I have to control my steps or pacing.
 We had a light rainshower making the ground muddy and the wooden platform slippery.

 There are rest stations or pondoks every 500m.
 Pondok Kandis has a wash area and portable water.
 Before reaching the first pondok, we passed Carson Falls.
 At the Pondok Ubah, where we had lunch, we saw mountain squirrels and the carnivorous pitcher plants.